After Beirut blast, property sharks circle ravaged homes

 In the devastated Gemmayzeh neighbourhood, architect Rita Saade surveyed the damage sustained by the home that once belonged to her great-grandparents.

-Audrey Azoulay, the head of the UN’s culture and education body Unesco, on Thursday said the agency hoped to raise "considerable" funding to help with reconstruction.
+Audrey Azoulay, the head of the UN´s culture and education body UNESCO, Thursday said the agency hoped to raise "considerable" funding to help with reconstruction.